yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 ### Second-level link protocol message formats

-#### Switch update
+#### Root timestamp update

-A switch update is a message that contains a fully signed path containing all hops from the root node down to a given node.
+A root timestamp update is a message that contains a fully signed path containing all hops from the root node down to a given node.
 Each hop also contains the port number that the update was sent to at each node, which allows a node to construct its own coordinates.

-The root node sends a switch update message to all directly connected peers, containing a timestamp and its own signing key and exactly one signature.
+The root node sends a timestamp update message to all directly connected peers, containing a timestamp and its own signing key and exactly one signature.

 An update message that has been relayed by any non-root nodes will contain information about more than one hop, therefore the fields n<sub>1</sub>, n<sub>2</sub> and n<sub>3</sub> will be repeated for each hop.

-When a node receives a switch update message, the node **must** append its own update and then relay to all directly connected peers.
+When a node receives a root timestamp update message, the node **must** append its own update and then relay to all directly connected peers.

-Since the port number must be specified in the update (which **must** be set to the port number that the update will be sent to), this means that the node **must** sign the update once for each peer, resulting in each peer receiving a unique switch update.
+Since the port number must be specified in the newly-appended update (which **must** be set to the port number that the update will be sent to), this means that the node **must** sign the update once for each peer, resulting in each peer effectively receiving a unique root timestamp update message.

-This process continues until the switch update has flooded the entire network and all nodes have received a switch update that contains `n` number of signatures, where `n` is the number of hops from the node to the root.
+This process continues until the root timestamp updates have flooded the entire network and all nodes have received a root timestamp update that contains `n` number of signatures, where `n` is the number of hops from the node to the root.

 | Field         | Type     | Description                                | Length        |
 |:--------------|:---------|:-------------------------------------------|:--------------|